-Note: Some devices do not allow the background color to be changed; for these devices, the background color parameter is ignored. \triangle controls the color of the window border in character-based display environments.
+Note: Some devices do not allow the background color to be changed; for these devices, the background color parameter is ignored. \triangle display environments.

+Border controls the color of the window border in character-based environments. △ command line.

-Note: This parameter has no effect in graphical windowing environments. \triangle command line.
+Note: This parameter has no effect in graphical windowing

-Banner controls the color of the Command===> text at the left of the line.
+Banner controls the color of the command===> text at the left of the line.